-- 2 Cups Uncooked Penne or other short pasta shape (you can use a gluten-free pasta if you like)
+- 2 cups penne or other short pasta shape (gluten-free pasta if preferred)

-- 1 Bunch of Asparagus, cut into 2 inch lengths
+- 1 bunch asparagus, cut into 2 inch lengths

 - Bring a large pot of water to a boil, and boil the pasta according to package directions.
 In the last 3 minutes of cooking time toss in the asparagus.